 Bara, Corinne (2014) Incentives and Opportunities: A Complexity-oriented Explanation of Violent Ethnic Conflict, Journal of Peace Research 51(6)

 This article won the 2014 Nils Petter Gleditsch JPR Article of the Year Award.
 Read the Jury Announcement.

-In this book chapter I review efforts to predict civil wars and other forms of political violence.
-A special focus lies on the epistemological foundations, policy impact and ethical implications of forecasting.
+In this book chapter I offer an accessible overview of efforts to predict civil wars and other forms of political violence, with critical reflections on the policy impact and ethical implications of forecasting.
+Open Access!

 Bara, Corinne (2016) The Onset and Diffusion of Civil War: Complexity and Temporal Dynamics (2016).
 Doctoral Thesis, ETH Zürich.

-The dissertation contributes to comparative civil war research by theorizing and modeling aspects of complexity and temporal dynamics so far neglected in research on conflict onset and spread (embargoed until Jan 2020).
+The dissertation contributes to comparative civil war research by theorizing and modeling aspects of complexity and temporal dynamics so far neglected in research on conflict onset and spread.